GlassTomeGames/GlassTomeGames.github.io/_drafts/some-optimization-tricks.md

 }
 {% endhighlight %}

 There are some red flags here.
 First, a square root in the first line and then the return value uses an arcosine.
-That wont do.
+That won't do.

-### More efficient field-of-view checking
+### More efficient angle checking

 The dot product can equivalently be written,